 September, 8, 2017

-The screening is the first of six scheduled at various Treasure Valley locations through April for adults with no insurance or limited access to preventive health care.
+The free screening is the first of six scheduled at various Treasure Valley locations through April for adults with no insurance or limited access to preventive health care.
 The Idaho Foodbank will provide free boxes of food for participants.

 “Now is the time to protect yourself from the flu.
 Every year Idaho reports multiple deaths due to the influenza virus.
 A flu shot not only protects you, but those around you,” said Dr. Glenda Carr, screening organizer and Idaho State University-Meridian clinical assistant pharmacy professor.

 Faculty and student clinicians administer the services which include:

 - Blood pressure checks, medication reviews and disease education